Kent Emanuel: Houston Astros

 The Houston Astros selected Emanuel in the third round, with the 74th overall selection, of the 2013 MLB draft.
-He pitched 9 scoreless innings for the GCL Astros in 2013.
+He pitched nine scoreless innings for the rookie-level Gulf Coast League Astros in 2013.
 He split the 2014 season between the Quad Cities River Bandits and the Lancaster JetHawks, going a combined 9–7 with a 4.21 ERA over 124 innings.
 He spent the 2015 season with the Corpus Christi Hooks, going 1–1 with a 3.68 ERA over 14 2/3 innings.
 He returned to Corpus Christi in 2016, going 6–4 with a 5.23 ERA over 82 2/3 innings.
 He split the 2017 season between Corpus Christi and the Fresno Grizzlies, going a combined 6–7 with a 5.72 ERA over 116 innings.
 He spent the 2018 season with Fresno, going 5–4 with a 5.59 ERA over 83 2/3 innings.
-Emanuel spent the 2019 season with the Round Rock Express of the Class AAA Pacific Coast League, going 8–2 with a 3.90 ERA over 101 2/3 innings.
+Emanuel spent the 2019 season with the Round Rock Express of the Triple–A Pacific Coast League, going 8–2 with a 3.90 ERA over 101 2/3 innings.

 The Astros added Emanuel to their 40-man roster on November 4, 2019.
 Emanuel did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 On August 6, 2020, he was suspended 80 games after testing positive for Dehydrochlormethyltestosterone.
+Emanuel responded by posting a ten-minute Instagram video professing his innocence and breaking down problems with the league's testing policies.
+He began wearing the uniform number 0 "to represent the number of games [he felt he] deserved to be suspended.”

 On April 23, 2021, the Astros promoted Emanuel to the major leagues for the first time.
 In his MLB debut on April 24, he threw 8 2/3 innings in relief and picked up the win, becoming the first pitcher since Neil Allen in May 1988 to pitch more than eight innings in relief.
 He entered the game against the Los Angeles Angels at Minute Maid Park in relief of Jake Odorizzi who left the game due to tightness in his right forearm after retiring one batter on five pitches.
 On June 3, Emanuel underwent season-ending surgery to repair an injury to the ulnar collateral ligament in his left elbow.
 In 10 games for the Astros in 2021, he recorded a 2.55 ERA with 13 strikeouts.